jshannon63/laravel-psr15-middleware/README.md

-# Psr15Middleware - Use your PSR-15 compliant middleware in Laravel
+# Use your PSR-15 compliant middleware in Laravel

-##### NOTE: A PSR-7 only compliant version of this package is available.
+##### NOTE: A simple PSR-7 only compliant middleware package is available [here](https://github.com/jshannon63/psr7middleware).

 Laravel uses the Symfony HTTPFoundation Request and Response objects.
 These along with the format of the Laravel middleware stack makes it impossible to take advantage of the many useful PSR-15 compliant middleware packages that are available.

-Psr15Middleware is a Laravel compatible middleware that creates an abstraction between the Foundation objects of Laravel's Middleware stack and the more widely accepted PSR-15 Middleware interface.
+laravel-psr15-middleware (Psr15Middleware) is a Laravel compatible middleware that creates an abstraction between the Foundation objects of Laravel's Middleware stack and the more widely accepted PSR-15 Middleware interface.

 ## Installation
 ```
-composer require jshannon63/psr15middleware
+composer require jshannon63/laravel-psr15-middleware
 ```
 ```
 php artisan vendor:publish